Skip to main content

 Whether it's called a Tuition Tax Credit “Scholarship” or an “Education Savings Account,” it's a voucher.
 Vouchers divert our tax dollars away from public schools that serve all Kansas kids to private schools and unaccredited schools with little or no accountability to parents, students, or taxpayers.

 Each year, KASB members from around the state vote to approve our legislative policies.
-Section 3 of our 2024 policy opposes all vouchers:
+Our 2025 Legislative Policy opposes all vouchers:

 2 THINGS YOU CAN DO RIGHT NOW